cert-manager/website/content/en/docs/concepts/webhook.md

   Ensures that when cert-manager resources are created or updated, they conform to the rules of the API.
-This validation is more in depth than for example ensuring resources conform to the OpenAPI schema, but instead contains logic such as not allowing to specify more than one issuer type per issuer resource.
+This validation is more in depth than for example ensuring resources conform to the OpenAPI schema, but instead contains logic such as not allowing to specify more than one `Issuer` type per `Issuer` resource.
 The validating admission is always called and will respond with a success or failed response.
 - [`MutatingAdmissionWebhook`](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook):